-EXPLORER is a multi-institutional consortium established to design, develop and construct the world’s highest sensitivity positron emission tomography (PET) scanner for a wide range of biomedical research applications in human patients and volunteers.
+The EXPLORER consortium is a multi-institutional group established to design, build and utilize the world’s highest sensitivity positron emission tomography (PET) scanners for a wide range of biomedical research applications in human patients and volunteers.

-PET is an extremely safe medical imaging technique that allows specific molecular targets and pathways to be imaged non-invasively using tiny amounts or radioactively-tagged compounds (radiotracers) after they are introduced into the body.
+PET is an extremely safe medical imaging technique that can map out the location or track the movement of tiny amounts of radioactively-tagged compounds (radiotracers) after they are introduced into the body.
 There are thousands of PET scanners across the world performing millions of PET scans in patients each year.

-The EXPLORER scanner is projected to have an effective sensitivity for total body imaging that is 40-fold higher than current commercial scanners and will is anticipated to open up completely new ways in which PET can be used in biomedical research and ultimately in clinical practice.
-This massive increase in sensitivity can be used in a number of ways, for example to perform scans at extremely low radiation doses (similar magnitude to the dose received from a round trip flight between San Francisco and London), to perform scans much more quickly, or to image molecular targets that are present in low abundance and beyond the limits of detection of current scanners.
+The EXPLORER scanner has an effective sensitivity for total-body imaging that is 40-fold higher than current commercial scanners and is expected to open up completely new ways in which PET can be used in biomedical research and ultimately in clinical practice.
+This massive increase in sensitivity can be used in a number of ways, for example: